 BCAA’s can also help to blunt the rise in cortisol levels during sleep, helping to prevent catabolism and promote maximum anabolism.

-So there you have it, male sure you get in a solid 8 hours and supplement accordingly to ensure all that hard work in the gym doesn’t go to waste – literally!
+So there you have it, sleep is essential for muscle growth.
+So, make sure you get in a solid 8 hours of shut eye, and supplement accordingly to ensure all that hard work in the gym doesn’t go to waste – literally!